ESOUIMods/MasterMerchant/Readme.md

 Repository for personal changes as I am not trying to take over Master Merchant.
 If at such time @Philgo68 and @khaibit return to ESO then they are welcome to use my changes.

+## ChangeLog 3.7.91

+- Updated Tax Calculations based on GetTradingHousePostPriceInfo() suggested by sirinsidiator

+I would like to thank sirinsidiator, the ZOS Developers and the QA Team working with them for their diligence and hard work

 ## ChangeLog 3.7.90

 - Updated for LibHistorie 2.0.1